Rebuilding Mum & Dad: Our basic strength training routine

 Just like my parents, I started super light and have slowly but surely progressed in weight, adding about 1 kilo (roughly 2 lbs) each week.

 We only do a full weightlifting session twice a week (Mondays and Thursdays).
-I squeeze in a mini-session on Saturdays, focusing mainly on my deadlift and bench presses – my two weakest movements.
+I squeeze in a mini-session on Saturdays.

 Our Weekly Weight Training Routine